Surrogacy Terms Intended Parents Should Know

 In this process, we transfer a frozen and thaw embryo into the surrogate or intended mother’s womb.

 A blood test carried out approximately ten days after an embryo transfer.
 This test determines whether or not a woman has conceived.
-It examines the levels of hormones that indicate pregnancy and those hormones are LH, Progesterone, Estradiol, and Human Chorionic Gonadotropin (HCG).
+It examines the levels of hormones that indicate a surrogacy pregnancy such as: are LH, Progesterone, Estradiol, and Human Chorionic Gonadotropin (HCG).

 Before the surrogate baby is born a court order will obtain.
 While it may be issued before birth, it is not effective until the birth occurs.
 This also gives the Intended Parents full custody of the child once they are born.

 After the delivery of the baby, a court order will be obtained.
-It will replace the names of the surrogate with the intended parents’ names on the birth certificate of the baby.
+It will replace the names of the Surrogate with the Intended Parents’ names on the birth certificate of the baby establishing the parent’s guardianship.
 This also gives the Intended Parents full custody of the child once they are born.

 If you want to know more about becoming a parent through surrogacy, please reach out to us (Physician’s Surrogacy San Diego) at https://physicianssurrogacy.com/ or call (858) 345-3273 to schedule a free consultation.